Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/vc_tts/README.md

 **Parameters in `synthesize` action**

 1. text (str) : Input text string.
-The accepted language is English
+The accepted language is only English in this version.
 2. path (str) : If you want to save the generated audio in your file system, provide the output path here.
 3. rate (int) : The audio bitrate.
 4. base64 (boolean) : If you want to convert the output into base64, set this value to `True`